achhee/MessagingApp/README.md

 # MessagingApp

 This repository contains the codebase for the MessagingApp platform.
+It features a complete API for message routing and metadata storage, keeping encrypted payloads opaque to the server.

 ## Backend Services

 The backend is composed of ASP.NET Core microservices.
-The initial `AuthService` exposes user registration and login endpoints backed by a SQLite database and can be found under `src/AuthService`.
+The initial `AuthService` exposes user registration and login endpoints backed by a SQL Server LocalDB database and can be found under `src/AuthService`.

 ### Running the authentication service